Maluscat/reactive-storage/README.md

 calls, so when using depth extensively, you should probably keep inherited getter functions lightweight.

-Its only argument is an event object with the following properties:
+The passed event object has the following properties:
 - `val`: The value from the underlying endpoint
 - `path` (`Array<string | symbol>`): Key path of the property that was set